Lyon: Modern Lyon

 Fernand Braudel remarked, "Historians of Lyon are not sufficiently aware of the bi-polarity between Paris and Lyon, which is a constant structure in French development...from the late Middle Ages to the Industrial Revolution".
 In the late 15th century, the fairs introduced by Italian merchants made Lyon the economic counting house of France.
 Even the Bourse (treasury), built in 1749, resembled a public bazaar where accounts were settled in the open air.
 When international banking moved to Genoa, then Amsterdam, Lyon remained the banking centre of France.

 During the Renaissance, the city's development was driven by the silk trade, which strengthened its ties to Italy.
 Italian influence on Lyon's architecture is still visible among historic buildings.
-In the late 1400s and 1500s Lyon was also a key centre of literary activity and book publishing, both of French writers (such as Maurice Scève, Antoine Heroet, and Louise Labé) and of Italians in exile (such as Luigi Alamanni and Gian Giorgio Trissino).
+In the late 1400s and 1500s Lyon was also a key centre of literary activity and book publishing, both of French writers (such as Maurice Scève, Antoine Héroet, and Louise Labé) and of Italians in exile (such as Luigi Alamanni and Gian Giorgio Trissino).

 In 1572, Lyon was a scene of mass violence by Catholics against Protestant Huguenots in the St. Bartholomew's Day Massacre.
 Two centuries later, Lyon was again convulsed by violence during the French Revolution, when the citizenry rose up against the National Convention and supported the Girondins.
 The city was besieged by Revolutionary armies for over two months before it surrendered in October 1793.
 Many buildings were destroyed, especially around the Place Bellecour, and Jean-Marie Collot d'Herbois and Joseph Fouché administered the execution of more than 2,000 people.
-The Convention ordered that its name be changed to "Liberated City", and a plaque was erected that proclaimed "Lyons made war on Liberty; Lyons no longer exists".
+The Convention ordered that its name be changed to "Liberated City", and a plaque was erected that proclaimed "Lyon made war on Liberty; Lyon no longer exists".
 A decade later, Napoleon ordered the reconstruction of all the buildings demolished during that period.